 Whether you are a senior yourself, a caregiver, or a loved one, finding resources to help with many issues can be challenging.
-To help you locate those resources when you need them, the elder law attorneys at Dennis M. Sandoval, A Professional Law Corporation have put together this Riverside, California elder law resources page.
+To help you locate those resources when you need them, the elder law attorneys at Sandoval Legacy Group, A Professional Law Corporation have put together this Riverside, California elder law resources page.

 Local Government and Law Enforcement

 As a resident of Riverside, California it is always a good idea to have some of the more frequently used local government resources handy.
 Many of those can be found on the City of Riverside’s official website.
 The website offers telephone numbers and contact information for most city departments and helpful information about the city itself.
 It is equally important to be able to quickly and easily navigate to emergency contact information such as the City of Riverside Police Department which serves residents who live within the city limits.
 If you live outside the city limits you must contact the Riverside County Sheriff’s Department.

 Nursing Homes, Assisted Living, and Home Health Care